The Edwards SAPIEN 3 Valve

 Who Should Not Have the Procedure?

-Clinical Data for the Edwards SAPIEN 3 Pulmonic Valve
+Steps of the TPVR Procedure With the Edwards SAPIEN 3 Valve

 After your procedure, you may spend a day or two in the hospital.
 Every patient is different in how they recover.
 Most patients should begin walking very soon after their procedure.
 Before you leave the hospital, your doctor will discuss your aftercare plan with you.
 They will give you specific instructions to help you with your recovery.
 This may include a special diet, when to return to exercise, and any medicine you may need to take.